310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Kuro pastnorsmile %}
-Haha, alright, but if that ever happens, you can throw away the punks, includin’ me.
+Haha, aight, but if that ever happens, you can throw away the punks, includin’ me.
 {% endbubble %}

 {% bubble Keito v2 %}